TheStaticVoid/StaTech-Companion-Mod/README.md

 - Personal Shield Generator - protects the user from dying in space
 - Opening a lootr container grants the user some extra xp
 - Adds a NeoForgeHammer that is a BlockEntity variant of MI's ForgeHammer.
 Most of the code is taken from the MI implementation.
+- Adds functionality for Nukes from Modern Industrialization to explode.